 Your trash can

-So this isn't really a "tool," but your trash recycling cans are a great help when it comes to getting organized.
+This isn't really a "tool," but your trash recycling cans are a great help when it comes to getting organized.
 How?
 By reducing the amount of stuff that needs to be organized, you've made your job to get everything in line that much easier.

 When cleaning off your desk or sorting through your inbox, get in the habit of immediately getting rid of anything you know you won't need.
 And remember, the more time you invest in reducing clutter, the more it'll show.
 Don't think it has to be all at once, though.
 If spending hours purging your old document folders isn't your ideal, try setting aside a small amount of time every day to work on it instead.